-Participatory governance at Merritt College is a collaborative decision-making process that includes representation from all constituents (students, classified professionals, faculty, and administrators) and recommends policies and/or procedures (exclusive of collective bargaining issues) to the President, who is the Chief Executive Officer of the College.
+Participatory governance at Merritt College is a collaborative decision-making process that includes representation from all constituents (students, classified professionals, faculty, and administrators) and recommends practices and/or procedures (exclusive of collective bargaining issues) to the President, who is the Chief Executive Officer of the College.

-The participatory governance process is based upon the mutual belief and tradition that the development of College policies, procedures, and recommendations are bettered when built upon campus-wide involvement of students, faculty, classified professionals, and administrators.
+The participatory governance process is based upon the mutual belief and tradition that the development of college practices, and procedures, are bettered when built upon campus-wide involvement of students, faculty, classified professionals, and administrators.

 This belief is founded on the premise that, while each group has unique responsibilities and authority, many issues - because of their effect on the operation of the College as a whole - are not exclusive.
-Through the active engagement and participation of all constituency groups on campus, there is strong commitment to the successful implementation of policy decisions resulting from college-wide recommendations.
+Through the active engagement and participation of all constituency groups on campus, there is strong commitment to the successful implementation procedural decisions resulting from college-wide recommendations.